Written by Paul J Bucknell on May, 09, 2026

 Readying the Second Generation for His Mission

-Although some might get lost sympathizing with the generation that died in the desert, we must be eternally grateful that God rose up a new generation that would bring God’s great promises to fulfillment.
-This second chance for His people came from God’s pure grace.
+Although some may feel sympathy for the generation that died in the desert, we must be eternally grateful that God raised up a new generation to fulfill His great promises.
+This second chance for His people came purely by God’s grace.

-The Lord again readies them as in the first section but also again tries their hearts.
-He brings them through smaller battles and testings to see if there is any sign of faith.
-Most of this time was spent in Moab next to the Jordan River (see Deuteronomy).
-Numbers focuses on the preparations and the display of faith among His people in contrast to their parents’ generation.
+The Lord again prepares them as He did in the first phase, but also tests their hearts once more.
+He leads them through smaller battles and trials to see if there is any sign of faith.
+Most of this time was spent in Moab beside the Jordan River (see Deuteronomy).
+Numbers emphasizes the preparations and the display of faith among His people, contrasting them with their parents’ generation.
 We do not see perfect people; God still hates and judges their sin.
-But we see God, with perfect patience and wisdom, equipping them for a task that would be scoffed at as impossible by the world.
+But we see God, with perfect patience and wisdom, equipping them for a task that the world would scoff at as impossible.
 They were weak and frail but considered ready.

 They passed the test.